Suzuki Baleno (2015): Toyota Glanza/Starlet

-The second-generation Baleno-based Glanza was launched on 15 March 2022 with four trim levels: E, S, G and V. Unlike the previous model, the Glanza received differentiated front fascia, alloy wheels, and dual tone black-beige interior colour.
+The second-generation Baleno-based Glanza was launched on 15 March 2022 with four trim levels: E, S, G and V. Eight months later, a CNG variant was launched in November 2022.
+Unlike the previous model, the Glanza received differentiated front fascia, alloy wheels, and dual tone black-beige interior colour.
 The mechanical and equipment levels are identical to the Baleno.

-The second-generation Glanza is also sold in Africa under the Starlet nameplate since May 2022 and powered with a 1.5-litre petrol engine.
+The second-generation Glanza is also sold in Africa under the Starlet nameplate since May 2022.
+It is available with three trim levels: Xi, Xs and XR, it is powered by a 1.5-litre petrol engine.

+Powertrain

+The Baleno along with the Toyota Glanza/Starlet continued to be powered by four-cylinder K-series petrol engines.
+Indian market models received the similar 1.2-litre K12N Dualjet petrol engine from the previous model, mated to a 5-speed manual transmission or new 5-speed AMT "AGS" option which replaced the more expensive CVT unit.
+The export model is equipped with a larger 1.5-litre K15B petrol engine replacing the old 1.4-litre K14B unit.
+It is paired with either 5-speed manual or 4-speed automatic from previous generation.

+Safety

+Maruti Suzuki Baleno rated 4 star in adult and 3 star in child in Bharat NCAP (similar to Global NCAP 2.0, based on Latin NCAP 2016).